 Relationship Feedback

+I wonder if the “happiness” or “excitement” for using group work is only internal or if these feelings correspond to watching students work in groups.
+Personally, watching groups work together to solve difficult tasks makes me excited, which is more than just the use of group work in general.
+I would feel sad if I used group work (that I thought was going to be effective) and it just flopped!

 Construct 2: Integrated Regulation

-Integrated Regulation – Non-intrinsically motivated behavior has been completely internalized, there is no internal resistance, and there is a willingness to do the behavior because it is
+Integrated Regulation – Non-intrinsically motivated behavior has been completely internalized, there is no internal resistance, and there is a willingness to do the behavior because it is important and valuable to the self, albeit not enjoyable.

 Feedback Questions: Wording